UMD-CS-STICs/389Lfall17/vagrant/final-project/README.md

 ### Hardware

-I have an Amazon Alexa that I'm happy to lend to a team to use.
-It'll be available on a first-come, first-serve basis, so shoot me an email if you'd like to use it.
+~~I have an Amazon Alexa that I'm happy to lend to a team to use.
+It'll be available on a first-come, first-serve basis, so shoot me an email if you'd like to use it.~~ Taken!

 The [Sandbox](sandbox.cs.umd.edu) (new CS makerspace) has a lot of hardware that can be used for projects, along with guidance and advice!
 If you haven't worked with hardware before, this is a great opportunity to get started and try it out.
 If you haven't been to Sandbox before, it is located in CSIC 3107, just on your right before you walk across the bridge to AVW.